ansible/awx/docs/debugging.md

 Remote Debugging
 ----------------
-Python processes in Tower's development environment are kept running in the background via supervisord.
+Python processes in AWX's development environment are kept running in the background via supervisord.
 As such, interacting with them via Python's standard `pdb.set_trace()` isn't possible.

 Bundled in our container environment is a remote debugging tool, `sdb`.
-You can use it to set remote breakpoints in Tower code and debug interactively over a telnet session:
+You can use it to set remote breakpoints in AWX code and debug interactively over a telnet session:

 ```python